acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

     // Day 7: 6
     int prices[] = {10, 7, 5, 8, 11, 2, 6};

-    // Size of the array (7 days). int size = 7;
+    // size of the array (7 days). int size = 7;

     // Call the function to compute the maximum profit. int bestProfit = maxProfit(prices, size);

-    // Print the result to standard output using cout.
-    // For this example, the correct answer is 6:
-    // Buy at 5, sell at 11.
-    cout << "Maximum profit from one buy and one sell is: " << bestProfit << endl;
+    // for this example, the correct answer is 6: buy at 5, sell at 11. cout << "Maximum profit from one buy and one sell is: " << bestProfit << endl;

     return 0;